This page is to help with some of the basics on repeaters in our area. it is just a basic

 Tone allows us another way of squelching out noise and unwanted signals.
 Most modern amateur

-radios are equiped with 38 or more sub-audible tones for transmitting while your talking in order to
+radios are equipped with 38 or more sub-audible tones for transmitting while your talking in order to

 'open up' a repeater.
 While tones are considered to be 'Sub Audible', it's often heard if you listen